-- Rotatory nystagmus is seen if the posterior middle ear canal is involved (most common).
+- Rotatory nystagmus is seen if the superior semicircular canal is involved (most common)

-- Horizontal nystagmus is seen if horizontal middle ear canal is involved.
+- Horizontal nystagmus is seen if the lateral semicircular canal is involved

 - Continuing from the Dix-Hallpike Test, keep the patient supine and turn the head to the neutral position, still hanging over the end of the bed.
 Pause in this position for 30 seconds

 - Next, turn the head to the contralateral side, approximately 30o past the midline.